Prince Harry and Meghan Markle's Royal Baby Rules

 Announcement of Pregnancy

 Under no circumstances will the baby's gender be revealed until after the birth.
-When the Duke and Duchess of Cambridge welcomed their three children, Prince George, Princess Charlotte and Prince Louis, no one knew their gender until after they were born.
+When the Duke and Duchess of Cambridge welcomed their three children, Prince George, Princess Charlotte, and Prince Louis, no one knew their gender until after they were born.

 The parents allegedly didn't know themselves until after the birth.
 While waiting for all three to be born, there were bets on whether the babies would be a prince or a princess.

 Royal women who become pregnant are expected to stay close to home in case of an emergency.
 Kate Middleton traveled to Norway while she was pregnant with Prince Louis.
 Other than that particular trip, she did keep her traveling to a minimum.
-Meghan is expected to do the same.

 Many airlines won't allow pregnant women to fly when they are close to their due date.
 Therefore, it is not unusual for royal women to be advised not to fly at all during their pregnancy.